-Kathy Turrisi, Department Chair; Assistant Professor of Mathematics Lauren Bergey, Assistant Professor of Biology J. Anne Felder, Assistant Professor of Chemistry Amanda N. Orenstein, Assistant Professor of Biology Joseph Repice, Instructor of Mathematics Linda Ritchie, Instructor of Mathematics Robert Search, Assistant Professor of Mathematics The Mathematics and Natural Sciences Department offers its students two baccalaureate degree programs: B.S. in Biology and a B.S. in Mathematics.
+Kathy Turrisi, Department Chair; Assistant Professor of Mathematics, Director of Mathematics Lauren Bergey, Assistant Professor of Biology J. Anne Felder, Assistant Professor of Chemistry Krassi Lazarova, Instructor of Mathematics Amanda N. Orenstein, Assistant Professor of Biology Joseph Repice, Assistant Professor of Mathematics Linda Ritchie, Instructor of Mathematics Robert Search, Assistant Professor of Mathematics

+The Mathematics and Natural Sciences Department offers its students two baccalaureate degree programs: a B.S. in Biology and a B.S. in Mathematics.
 The Department is committed to enhancing the skills of the students of Centenary College in the areas of computation and methods of scientific inquiry.
 Accordingly, this Department is responsible for the core requirements in mathematics and the natural sciences which all students are required to complete as part of their baccalaureate programs.

-The Department's Bachelor of Science major in Biology is designed to provide students with a broad and basic foundation in the fundamentals of biology.
-The B.S. degree in Biology is a recognized prerequisite for graduate studies in the fields of equine science and psychology and the student is prepared for employment in such career areas as business, health care, research, and education.
+The Department's Bachelor of Science program in Biology is designed to provide students with a broad and basic foundation in the fundamentals of biology.
+A B.S. in Biology is a recognized prerequisite for graduate studies in the varied fields of biology, as well as the fields of equine science and psychology.
+The student is prepared for employment in such career areas as business, health care, research, and education.
 Each student may have the opportunity to participate in research projects within the institution or can receive training in the pharmaceutical, environmental, or medical sciences through internships.
+A concentration in Environmental Science for Biology majors and a minor in Environmental Science for other majors are offered that provide a focus on the relationship between the environmental qualify, stewardship of the land, human health, and how our local actions impact the global community.
 The Department's Bachelor of Science program in Mathematics is designed to provide the student with a solid background in both mathematical theory and applications.
 As preparation for graduate studies, the Bachelor of Science program in Mathematics is a readily acceptable prerequisite for law, education, business, and mathematics.